-Myth 2: Renters don’t pay taxes/insurance
+Myth 2: Renters don’t pay taxes or insurance

 We’re not saying that homeowners don’t have more expenses than renters.
 Of course, they do.
 Lawn care, snow removal, HOA (Home Owner Association) dues, home maintenance, closing costs… these things add up and they aren’t trivial expenses.
-But it’s a myth to say renters don’t pay for things like taxes and insurance—landlords pass those expenses on to you as part of your rent.
+But it’s a myth to say renters don’t pay for things like taxes and insurance—landlords pass those expenses on as part of your rent.

 Generally speaking, you are likely better off if you start with a large down payment.
-Having 20% down takes many of the additional mortgage insurance requirements off the table, which can save upwards of 1% annually to the cost of the mortgage loan.
+Having 20% down takes many of the additional mortgage insurance requirements off the table, which can save upwards of 1% annually on the cost of the mortgage loan.

 Today, the mortgage marketplace has more products and programs available for those with lower down payment funds.
 People who qualify for an FHA loan, for example, can pay as little as 3.5% down, and those who can get a VA loan can get into a mortgage with 0% down.
 As well, many large lenders also offer strong incentives for first-time homebuyers, which also don’t require the full 20% down payment.

-Myth 4: Homeownership carries huge opportunity costs
+Myth 4: Buying a home carries huge opportunity costs

-The financial advisors mentioned in Myth 1 love to show you math about how if you stick with renting and invest all of your extra money in the market, you’ll actually earn more money over 30 years than if you spend that time buying a house.
+The financial advisors mentioned in Myth 1 love to show you math about how if you stick with renting and invest your extra money in the market, you’ll actually earn more money over 30 years than if you spend that time buying a house.

-Myth 5: Homeownership is an investment
+Myth 5: Buying a home is a short-term investment

 But the fact is, you can’t live in a stock certificate — homeownership puts a roof over your head and lets you accumulate wealth for the long term.

-We think homeownership is a great idea, and a good way to build wealth, but it’s far from the best way.
+Homeownership is a great idea, and a good way to build wealth, but it’s far from the best way.
 We can’t stress this enough; buying a house isn’t a way to get rich overnight.
 It comes with obligations and commitments.
 Your goal should be to own a home free of a mortgage by the time you retire, so you will have a much easier time living on a fixed income in retirement.

-Myth 8: You need perfect credit
+Myth 8: You need an excellent credit score

-Myth 9: Mortgage rates are getting too high
+Myth 9: Mortgage rates are too high

 Mortgage rates fluctuate all the time, and you might miss out on a great rate if they spike even by a quarter of a point.